Home

 It couldn't have been the weather.

-That the wall was very strong
+That the wall was built to last

-Would be fair to say.
+Would be a fair thing to say.

 It was built thousands of years ago